Slendesta® (Potato Protein Extract)

 Slendesta® (Kemin Industries) is a standardized extract of protease inhibitor II (PI2) from potato (Solanum tuberosum) — a naturally occurring appetite-suppressing protein that stimulates cholecystokinin (CCK) release, the primary gut satiety hormone.

-The clinically studied dose for Slendesta® (Potato Protein Extract) is 600 mg/day Slendesta® (providing ~30 mg PI2); taken 30 minutes before main meals; onset of satiety within 30–60 minutes; 12-week clinical data available.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 600 mg/day Slendesta® (providing ~30 mg PI2); taken 30 minutes before main meals; onset of satiety within 30–60 minutes; 12-week clinical data available Always follow the product label and check with a healthcare provider for personal advice.